finos/rune-common/CONTRIBUTING.md

 # How to contribute #

-We'd love for you to contribute to rosetta-code-generators.
+We'd love for you to contribute to rosetta-common.
 There are a just a few small guidelines  we would like you to follow:

  - [Code of Conduct](#coc)